AlexeyPechnikov/pygmtsar/README.md

 PyGMTSAR automatically downloads Sentinel-1 orbit files and SRTM DEM (and converts it to ellispoidal heights using EGM96 model) and even Sentinel-1 raw scenes using Alaska Satellite Facility (ASF) datastore.

+The project documentation including installation instructions available by the link: https://mobigroup.github.io/gmtsar/

 ### Live Examples on Google Colab - just click on the links to run the processing in your own browser without any software installation

 The notebooks include as common static plots as additional interactive plots which can't be processing on Google Colab.
 Run the notebooks on MacOS or Linux Debian/Ubuntu to visualize all the content.
 Note: I work locally on Apple Silicon and Intel MacOS and use Debian and Ubuntu Linux on cloud servers so PyGMTSAR is well tested on all of them.